mvuorre/quarto-preprint/README.md

 ## Bibliography & citations

-Typst has its [own citation processing system](https://quarto.org/docs/authoring/citations.html#typst), but by default *preprint-typst* turns it off by using `citeproc: true` to allow better bibliography customization and use of Quarto’s [`#refs` div](https://quarto.org/docs/authoring/citations.html#bibliography-generation).
-In your document, include
+### Using Typst's own citation processing

+Typst has its [own citation processing system](https://quarto.org/docs/authoring/citations.html#typst), whose behavior you can customize with [`bibliography-title`](https://typst.app/docs/reference/model/bibliography/#parameters-title), [`bibliographystyle`](https://typst.app/docs/reference/model/bibliography/#parameters-style).

+### Using Pandoc (recommended)

+However, to allow better bibliography customization via the [`csl`](https://quarto.org/docs/output-formats/typst.html#bibliography) YAML variable, and use of Quarto’s [`#refs` div](https://quarto.org/docs/authoring/citations.html#bibliography-generation), you must use Pandoc's citation processing with `citeproc: true`.
+When `citeproc: true`, you can load a CSL file directly from an URL, and add the References section anywhere in your document (e.g. before any appendices) using Quarto’s [`#refs` div]:

 ``` md
 # References